craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-agile-in-enterprise.md

 ## Agile Vs DevOps

 One thing I need to get off my chest - **DevOps Engineer is not a job** in itself.
+Site Reliability Engineer is a job, Platform Engineer is a job, System Engineer is a job, but "DevOps Engineer" is not.
 I am aware that it is ironic I refer to myself as one I know, but, DevOps is an approach, a mindset, a working method - not a job.
 DevOps and Agile to me are one and the same, DevOps goal is to bring harmony to the old "silo'ing" in the tech industry, providing a collaborative approach of Developers and Operations to work together.
+It is entirely possible that a SCRUM Master can refer to themself as "DevOps", as well as a Software Developer and a Platform Engineer, for me, it is a declaration that this is how you like to work rather than it being a job.

 Agile helps facilitate part of this, with the KanBan and standup's and they both aim to help improve the delivery of business value.

 When I refer to myself as "a DevOps Engineer", it is not only to show my category of job, but to show that I am thinking in Agile, I am trying to provide that workflow between Development and Operations.
 So as a wholesale, If you are a `* engineer`, who is trying to implement Agile - you are likely also, a DevOps Engineer, at least in theory.
 Liking YAML helps too.